pax95/camel-ironmq/README.md

 # camel-ironmq

+# This component has been donated to [Apache Camel](http://camel.apache.org/ironmq.html), and will be maintained here.

 Ironmq component for [Apaceh Camel](http://camel.apache.org) to support integration with [IronMQ](http://www.iron.io/products/mq) an elastic and durable hosted message queue service.